The bond market

 STEP 1: THE GOVERNMENT NEEDS MONEY

 The U.S. Treasury sells bonds (debt) to fund the gap between tax revenue and spending.
-In 2024, the federal deficit was over $1.8 trillion.
+In FY2024, the federal deficit was roughly $1.8 trillion[1].
 That shortfall is funded entirely by selling bonds.

 STEP 2: INVESTORS BUY THE DEBT